exasol/virtual-schema-common-lua/doc/developer_guide/developer_guide.md

 ### Running the Unit Tests From Eclipse IDE

 We usually recommend you install the [Lua Development Tools (LDT)](https://www.eclipse.org/ldt/).
 Unfortunately Lua 5.4 is not supported and the project does not receive any updates anymore.

+## Virtual Schema Limitations

+Developers writing Virtual Schema adapters should know about the limitations of Virtual Schemas.

+### No Push-down for Analytic Functions

+[Analytic functions](https://docs.exasol.com/db/latest/sql_references/functions/analyticfunctions.htm) are aggregate functions that have an `OVER` clause.
+Since they are connected, this also applies to the `PARTIION`, `WINDOW FRAME` and partition `ORDER` clauses.

+Exasol does not support pushing analytic functions to the source database.
+This would be too complex and is very seldom useful in the situations were Virtual Schemas are needed.
+Virtual Schemas mainly exist to explore a remote data source through Exasol.
+Often as preparation for later data export directly through the ExaLoader.

+So to recapitulate: while basic aggregate functions are supported, the `OVER` clause is not.

+### Read the Documentation on Functions

+Sometimes limitations come in the form of SQL pharses that Exasol ignores.
+Take [`RESPECT NULLS` in `FIRST_VALUE`](https://docs.exasol.com/db/latest/sql_references/functions/alphabeticallistfunctions/first_value.htm) for example.
+The Exasol core database simply ignores it, so there is also no push-down.

+So if you are unsure about the behavior of a certain function, please check [Exasol's online user guide](https://docs.exasol.com/db/latest/sql_references/functions/built-in_functions.htm).